L0uisPham/Kayoris/README.md

 ## Features

-- **Langchain Custom Tool**: A specialized tool integrated into the bot to assist in Japanese language studies.
-It offers various functionalities tailored for learners at different levels.
+- **Langchain Custom Tool**: A specialized tool integrated into Kayoris along with promp engineering to assist users in their Japanese language studies.

-- **Long Term Memory with Pinecone Vector Database**: Utilizes Pinecone's vector database to implement a long-term memory feature, enhancing the learning and retention process.
+- **Long Term Memory with Pinecone Vector Database**: Utilizes Pinecone's vector database to implement a long-term memory feature, enhancing the learning and retention process

 - **Telegram Handler**: A robust telegram handling feature that manages interactions and ensures smooth communication with users.
+The user can either text Kayoris or send voice messages and they will receive a response in both text and voice form

-- **Google Calendar Integration**: Allows users to access their Google Calendar directly through the bot.
-Users can view, create, and manage events seamlessly.
+- **Google Calendar Integration**: Allows users to access their Google Calendar directly through the Kayoris.
+Users can view and create events.

-- **Weather API Integration**: Provides real-time weather updates.
+- **Weather API Integration**: Provides real-time weather updates using OpenWeatherMap API.
 Users can get current weather conditions and forecasts.

 - **Wake Up Text**: Sends users a wake-up text combined with a weather report to start the day informed and prepared.

-- **Random Messages from Kayoris**: The bot can send random motivational or informative messages from Kayoris, adding an element of surprise and engagement.
+- **Random Messages from Kayoris**: Kayoris can send messages at random intervals initiating a conversation with the user

-- **Whisper Feature with Trigger Word**: Includes a whisper functionality that gets activated by a specific trigger word, enhancing interaction dynamics.
+- **Whisper Feature with Trigger Word**: Includes whisper to convert a voice file from telegram to text and pass it to GPT query

-- **Text-to-Speech (TTS)**: Implements TTS capabilities, making the bot more interactive and accessible.
+- **Text-to-Speech (TTS)**: Implements TTS capabilities, making the bot more interactive and accessible throught the use of Microsoft Azure Speech Studio

 ## Getting Started